learn-co-students/nyc-web-033020/37-build-review/flatreads/README.md

    - Plan where state should be held, methods you'll need, and what to pass as props

+Features
+- On app load, show all books (just the covers)
+- As user types into the search bar, filter books based on title and/or author

 ## Second Breakout Session
+- Click on an individual book and flip it to show the detail